samarEssa/tiny-transformer/README.md

 ### 📁 File Overview

 - `fig1.jpeg`: Architecture of the Rehab Transformer (RT)
-- `knowledge_distillation_diagram.png`: Overview of the teacher–student distillation process (you can update or generate this image)
+- `fig2.png`: Overview of the teacher–student distillation process

 ---